 How to Enroll

-Enrollment for the 2018-2019 school year is currently open.
 Due to our enrollment capacity restrictions, we will need to determine whether a lottery is necessary.
-If the applications received between March 6, 2018 and April 2, 2018 exceed the number of available seats, a lottery will be held on Tuesday, April 3, 2018 at the FLCCA office located at 9143 Phillips Highway, Suite 590 in Jacksonville.
+If the applications received between February 28, 2019 and March 7, 2019 exceed the number of available seats, a lottery will be held on Tuesday, March 12, 2019 at the FLCCA office located at 9143 Phillips Highway, Suite 590 in Jacksonville.
 Applicants do not need to be present to be included in the lottery.
 Currently enrolled students that plan on returning for the upcoming school year will be given enrollment priority.
 However, families will need to re-register during the re-registration window in order to reserve their seat.

 If a lottery is required, all applicants who applied by the deadline will have equal opportunity in the drawing.
 Parents will be notified in writing of their child’s acceptance no later than three weeks past the acceptance period deadline and will have a specific timeline to respond to the school in writing of their decision to attend.
 If an accepted applicant decides not to attend the school or does not timely inform the school of their decision, the open spot will be given to the next student on the waiting list.

 As provided for in Florida’s Charter School Legislation, the school will give enrollment priority to the following student populations if a spot is available: